aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/comments-and-notes/change-text-direction-of-the-comment/_index.md

 Aspose.Cells provides a [**Shape.setTextDirection()**](https://reference.aspose.com/cells/java/com.aspose.cells/shape#setTextDirection-int-) method to set the desired text direction for a comment.

 The following image shows the comment with its format settings in Microsoft Excel.
-The output file is obtained after running the below code segment.
+The output file is obtained after running the code segment below.

 **Comment with right-to-left text direction**